 For starters, consider the overwhelming push toward personalization.

 This signals the need for SaaS brands to segment their content assets and interfaces to hone in on messages that speak directly to specific customers.
+Personalization will continue to be expected in the years to come, and brands will have to figure out how to deliver it.

 There’s also the rise of automation to think about.

-SaaS companies are investing heavily in AI and machine learning to reduce churn and win more new customers simultaneously.
+New and existing SaaS companies are investing heavily in AI and machine learning to reduce churn and win more new customers simultaneously.
 From services that provide A/B testing to conversational bots that capture leads on-site, brands are rapidly experimenting with new ways to optimize their content.

-Why Brand Advocacy Is Such a Big Deal for SaaS
+Why Brand Advocacy is Such a Big Deal for SaaS

 Simply put, your content marketing strategy is at the core of your capacity to adapt as a SaaS brand.
 Beyond the basic benefits of driving traffic and raising brand awareness, an effective content strategy is essential to consistently nurture and onboard leads.